biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 <div class="example-box">

 <strong>Example 5:</strong> Two repeated administration of a diagnostic test $T$ on a subject are not indepedent.
 The outcomes in the two tests $T_1$ (test 1) and $T_2$ (test 2) are random variables and they will be correlated.
 Let's simulate this and understand this.
 Let this diagnostic test be a binary test with a true positive rate of $0.9$ and a false positive rate of $0.05$.
-Let the prevalence of the disease of interst be $0.1$.
-We adminsitered this test twice on 1000 subjects who came to the hospital.
-Each of these patients either has or does not have the disease, which too is a randrom variable, which we call $D$.
+Let the prevalence of the disease of interest be $0.1$.
+We administered this test twice on 1000 subjects who came to the hospital.
+Each of these patients either has or does not have the disease, which too is a random variable, which we call $D$.
 Comparing the outcomes of the two tests, we get the following joint probability distribution on the left.
 The right plot shows the conditional probability distribution of $T_2$, given the outcome of $T_1$.
 <!-- Image from the analysis folder with center alignment -->
 <img src="{{ '/assets/images/2025-03-31/testretestcm1.svg' | url }}" alt="Independence" class="example-image" width="450" style="display: block; margin: 0 auto;">